Additional support and activities

 Our teachers and teaching assistants are trained to provide support through a range of resources and strategies.
-Such as;
+These include but are not limited to; Makaton-used alongside spoken language and visuals to support communication.

 Visuals – pictures used to aid understanding (used by all staff).